Anshita-Bhasin/Cypress_API_Automation/README.md

 # Cypress_API_Automation

-API Automation README
-This README provides an overview of API automation testing, focusing on the fundamental HTTP methods: GET, POST, PUT, and DELETE.
+This Repo provides an overview of API automation testing, focusing on the fundamental HTTP methods: GET, POST, PUT, and DELETE.
 In API automation, we validate the functionality, performance, and reliability of APIs programmatically, ensuring they behave as expected.

 Table of Contents
 Introduction